diogro/expressionVariance-manuscript/main.md

 ## Code availability

-All code for reproducing all analysis and figures, along with a walthrough, is available at [github.com/Wolfffff/exp_var](https://github.com/Wolfffff/exp_var).
+All code for reproducing all analysis and figures, along with a walk-through, is available at [github.com/Wolfffff/exp_var](https://github.com/Wolfffff/exp_var).

 # References